Psolos fuligo

-Psolos fuligo, the dusky partwing or coon, is a butterfly belonging to the family Hesperiidae found in India.
+Psolos fuligo, the dusky partwing or coon, is a species of butterfly belonging to the family Hesperiidae.
+It is found in India.
 The tips of the forewings diverge outward and is a feature that is clear when they rest on vegetation.

 Description

 It is a small butterfly with a wingspan of 36 to 46 mm.
 Both sexes look alike, excepting that the male has a prominent brand on the under forewing.
 It is a plain brown butterfly on the upperside.
 Underneath, the butterfly is similarly coloured but paler.
 There are diffused greyish-purple markings on the tip of the under forewing and a series of pale spots in spaces 4 to 9.
 Similarly spots can be seen on the under hindwing in spaces 2 to 7 and at the end cell.

 Distribution and status

 The butterfly ranges from India to Southeast Asia and the Indonesian archipelago.

 India forms the western boundary of the coon with the butterfly found in the Western Ghats in peninsular India, and from Assam to Arunachal Pradesh, other states of the north-east India and into Bangladesh and southern Myanmar.
-In south-east Asia, the coon flies in Thailand, Malaysia, Singapore, northern and southern Vietnam, Laos, Philippines, and possibly southern China.
+In south-east Asia, the coon flies in Thailand, Malaysia, Singapore, Vietnam, Laos, Philippines, and possibly southern China.
 In the Indonesian archipelago, the coon flies in Borneo, Java, Sumatra, Sipora, Bali, Palawan, Sulawesi and Banggai.

 The butterfly is common in India.